2-tert-Butyl-1,1,3,3-tetramethylguanidine

 2-tert-Butyl-1,1,3,3-tetramethylguanidine is an organic base, also known as Barton's base.
 It is named after Nobel Prize-winning British chemist Derek Barton.
 Barton and his assistants prepared a series of guanidines with steric hindrance in 1982; in this case five alkyl groups: four methyl groups and one tert-butyl group.
 In 50% water ethanol mixture, the acidity constant (pK_{a}) of Barton's base is 14.
 In acetonitrile its pK_{a} is 24.31.

 Synthesis

 The base is prepared by the reaction of tert-butylamine with a Vilsmeier salt.
-The latter is the reaction product of phosgene with tetramethylurea.
+The latter is the reaction product of phosphorus oxychloride with tetramethylurea.

 Applications

 Barton's base can be used in many organic reactions, including in alkylations and in the formation of aziridines.
 It is often a milder alternative to traditional, strong inorganic bases.